purpleposeidon/Factorization/src/main/resources/assets/factorization/doc/README.txt

 If you are in a dev environment, symlink the resources folder into MC's resource packs folder.
 This way you can edit the docs, save it, and press 'r' in the doc viewer to refresh.
-(Also, you can press 's' to change color schemes.)
+Resource packs need not be in zips; they can be unzipped in the resourcepacks directory to allow easier editing.

 The commands /fzdoc-serialize and /html-fzdoc-export are only available in a deobf environment, or by passing -Dfz.registerDocCommands=true on the JVM command-line.